DJj123dj/open-ticket/README.md

 - **📦 commands** - Open Ticket supports both slash & text commands!
 - **📥 extra types** - The bot also supports Reaction Roles & Url Buttons, because why not ¯\\_(ツ)_/¯
 - **🎛️ dependencies** - We try to use as little external dependencies as needed!
+- **📢 commands** - The bot contains more than 25 commands!
+And it's expandable with plugins!

 > ### 📦 Resources
 > Resources might not be accurate yet! *(because v4 is still in beta)*<br>